hocuscodus/qed-lang/_tutorial/19-elements.md

 There are also extra direction symbols in UI element definition that we'll see later.
 {: .notice--info}

+The good news is, with a handful of tags, you can render all sorts of sophisticated user interfaces!
+But even if they are few, you have to master them to conquer those nifty looks.
+Let's review them.

 ## When is the UI generated at runtime?

 The following steps were what was already specified when a QED application is executed: